 In addition, after being turned into a vampire by Mamuwalde, Nancy stumbles outside her house while a cop is on patrol.
 Still wearing her outfit from the club, she collapses on her porch, catching the attention of the officer.
 The officer, in full uniform, runs over to a Nancy too distraught to answer any questions, only mumbling “help me” and “help me please”.
 The officer picks her up into a bridal carry, intending to take her back inside, but then Nancy reveals that she’s actually fine and bites the officer on the neck (Crain 45:29-46:05).
 Because the vampire bite is an inherently sexual act, as covered in module 1, this bite can be seen to represent Nancy’s sexual hunger, as described by the jezebel type.

 Dracula makes a statement about the plight of the urban poor by showing that they are overrepresented by African Americans.
 In almost all public spaces shown in the film with extras, they are predominantly African American.
-Specifically, the various scenes that take place at the club (Crain 34:46, 1:02:41), and the warehow where the investigators are jumped come to mind (Crain 1:13:28).
+Specifically, the various scenes that take place at the club (Crain 34:46, 1:02:41), and the warehouse where the investigators are jumped come to mind (Crain 1:13:28).
 Especially when looking at the scene in the warehouse, conditions can be described as rundown, dusty, industrial, and in general not a place anyone would want to live.
 However, the urban poor (i.e. vampires) have settled in, making this warehouse their home.
 In addition, the cheap, thrown together nature of their clothes and primitive behaviors they exhibit, when taken as a representation of all urban poor, paints a bleak picture of the kind of life this demographic has to live through for the audience.
 Touching on the club scene, the entire establishment has vices everywhere.
 Tables have bowls of cigarettes on them , everyone’s drinking, and sex seems to be on people’s minds (at least Skillet’s and Nancy’s) (Crain 35:07, 42:06).
 Again, taking the club patrons to be representative of the whole, one can argue that the urban poor are disproportionately affected by these vices, as they normalize them as much as they do.

 Finally, comparing Dracula from 1931 to Blacula from 1972, a case can be made that, although both were rapists, Blacula was largely concerned with protecting his identity as a means to be with Tina, who he was shown to have remained faithful and loyal to, whereas Dracula was unconcerned with his three wives, and only wanted to go out and infect as many young Englishwomen as possible.
 This difference makes Blacula a more sympathetic villain, and his death scene leaves audiences with many more mixed emotions than Dracula’s death.